rcrderby/crg-overlays/penalties/README.md

 - Which players have penalties, and how many they have.
 - Which players have high penalty counts, fouled out, or been expelled.
 - How many penalties each team has.
-- Basic tournament information, if applicable.
+- Tournament information, if applicable.
-- Optionally, the host league or sanctioning body's logo.
+- Optionally, the host league, tournament, or sanctioning body logo.

 ## Features